woshimajintao/AI-Agentic-Translation-for-Sanskrit/Agentic_system/readme.md

 - Git: For cloning the repository

+- (Optional) It is better if you also used Mac.

 ## 🚀 Quick Start Guide

 Download and Open the Agentic_system project folder in VS Code, open the terminal (Ctrl + ~), and follow these steps.